Sara Dunlap Jackson

-Dr. Sara Dunlap Jackson (May 28, 1919 - April 19, 1991) was an American archivist.
+Sara Dunlap Jackson (May 28, 1919 – April 19, 1991) was an American archivist.
 She was one of the first African American employees of the National Archives and Records Administration in Washington, D.C., where she specialized in military history.

 Biography

 Early life and education

 Jackson was born in Columbia, South Carolina.
 She was adopted and raised by Reverend C. W. Dunlap and his wife, Ella Fair Dunlap, when she was orphaned as a child.
 She attended Booker T. Washington High School, Allen University and earned a bachelor's degree in sociology at Johnson C. Smith University.
 Later, she attended graduate school in Washington, D.C., at the American University and the Catholic University of America.